The Texas

 (f) Subsections (a), (b), and (c) do not apply if the avoidance of conflict with other traffic is necessary or if the operator is complying with the law or the directions of a police officer or official traffic-control device.

 The issue of waiting in an intersection is a little tricky.
 The law specifically prohibits stopping in an intersection.
-However, subsection (f) of the same law makes an important exception.
+However, subsection (f) of the statute makes an important exception.
 Therefore, the following sections cover the two conflicting issues regarding when to wait in an intersection.
 Confoundingly, many people do exactly the opposite of these.

 Waiting to turn left